-You can get your one time close construction loan as a conventional loan or as part of any number of popular government-backed loan programs including FHA, VA, and USDA.
+You can get your one time close construction loan as a jumbo loan, conventional loan or as well as any number of popular government-backed loan programs including FHA, VA, and USDA.
 Here’s how it works:

 With our loan programs, you can choose your own builder or work with us to select a qualified builder for your project.
 We partner with dozens of builders all around the country.
 Eligibility begins by determining the specifications and costs of your construction project.

 Once you’ve worked out parameters with your builder, a contract will be prepared.
 The contract covers everything you need to know about the construction process, such as timeline and what will be done about cost overruns.
 It also establishes your responsibilities to the builder.